MarcusZeal/mystara-isle-canon/content/02 - Cultures and Societies/Races/Kobold.md

 **Key Deities**:

 - **[[Ignis, the Platinum Dragon]]**: The god of fire, justice, and protection.
 Ignis embodies the virtues of strength, honor, and the transformative power of fire.
-- **[[Gond, the God of Craft]]**: The god of invention, engineering, and craftsmanship.
+- **[[Sindri, Goddess of creativity and invention]]**: The god of invention, engineering, and craftsmanship.
 Gond is revered by inventors, artisans, and craftsmen for his guidance in creativity and innovation.
-- **[[Aerion, God of Air]]**: The god of winds, freedom, and exploration.
+- **[[Aerako]]**: The god of winds, freedom, and exploration.
 Aerion is honored by travelers, adventurers, and those who value the boundless skies and the spirit of adventure.
-- **[[Gaeloria, Goddess of Earth]]**: The goddess of fertility, stability, and the natural world.
+- **[[Toamna, Goddess of agriculture and fertility]]**: The goddess of fertility, stability, and the natural world.
 Gaeloria is worshipped by those who seek her blessings for growth, harmony with nature, and the enduring strength of the earth.

 #### Tribes and Lifestyles